UK new welfare benefit claims soar to 1.4 million, minister says

-Britain has received about 1.4 million new benefit claims for welfare payments as the coronavirus lockdown stalls swathes of the economy.
+Britain has received about 1.4 million new benefit claims for welfare payments - about seven times the normal level - since Prime Minister Boris Johnson urged people to stay at home a month ago as the coronavirus outbreak accelerated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)